 Mint flowers are also edible, and can be used in cooking.
 Be aware that the flowers have a more delicate flavor when compared to the leaves.

 Pineapple sage is a member of the mint (Lamiaceae) family.
-Native to the edges of pine and oak forests of the Sierra Madre del Sur Mountains of Mexico and Guatemala, it is hardy in zones 8-11 and does well in Sacramento County.
+It is hardy in zones 8-11 and does well in Sacramento County.

 Pineapple sage blooms late in summer and into spring where winters are mild.
-It won’t flower if exposed to artificial light that extends hours of daylight.
 This mint produces bright colored tubular flowers ranging in color from red to salmon, to orange.
 Hummingbirds and butterflies love it.
 Both leaves and flowers are edible and are nice dried for potpourris.
 It gives off a scent reminiscent of pineapple when its leaves are rubbed.

 Give it full sun with some afternoon shade, consistent moisture, and good drainage.
 It wilts and drops leaves if allowed to dry out.
 It grows to 5 feet tall by 3 feet wide, and will grow in containers.

-Pineapple sage has few pests other than aphids, mealy bugs, and spider mites, and deer tend to avoid it, a real plus in Sacramento County.
+Pineapple sage has few pests other than aphids, mealy bugs, and spider mites, and deer tend to avoid it.
 Plants can be started from seed or cuttings, and root easily.
 Pinch young plants to create compact and bushier growth.
-Pruning old woody stalks to the ground encourages new shoot growth and helps keep the plant to a manageable size.
-The leaves of pineapple sage are a soft sage green color and planting them with dark-colored foliage or dark purple petunias creates a pleasing contrasting pop of color in a garden.
+Pruning old woody stalks to the ground in January encourages new shoot growth and helps keep the plant to a manageable size.

 Savia rosmarinus (was Rosmarinus officinalis)